-The cultural heritage screening examined known National Historic Sites and archaeological sites for the Town of Blind River and surrounding area using the Ontario Archaeological Sites Database (Ontario Ministry of Tourism and Culture, 2012).
-There are no registered National Historic Sites in the Town of Blind River or its surrounding area.
-Locations of known archaeological sites are not shown in maps within this report to comply with Ministry of Tourism and Culture publication guidelines.
+The cultural heritage screening examined known National Historic Sites and archaeological sites for the Town of Spanish and surrounding area using the Ontario Archaeological Sites Database (Ontario Ministry of Tourism and Culture, 2012).
+There are no registered National Historic Sites in the Town of Spanish or the surrounding area.